Autodesk Fusion Features | Autodesk Fusion | Autodesk

 Digital simulation

-Test your designs to ensure that they will survive real-world conditions.
-Simulate your products digitally, reducing the cost of prototyping by using fully validated solvers.
+Test your designs to ensure they will survive real world conditions.
+Simulate your products digitally, reducing the cost of prototyping by using fully-validated solvers.

 Cloud simulation